No Kids? 5 Ways You Can Take Advantage of Back-to-School Sales

-Of course, you can also find great deals on tablets geared at students, ideal if you want the “second screen” experience when watching the games on Saturday and Sunday.
+Of course, you can also find some great deals on tablets (mainly 7-inch & 8-inch models), ideal if you want the “second screen” experience when watching the games on Saturday and Sunday.
 If you are unfamiliar with the relatively new second screen feature, mobile applications produced by organizations like the NFL will offer additional stats about each player on your favorite team, how the current games are altering your fantasy league and push notifications about important plays while you are watching the game on your HDTV.

 Hitting the Treadmill

 If you are obsessive about running or are just getting back into the practice of regular exercise, this is a great month to purchase a new pair of sneakers.
-Retailers like Kohls, Nordstrom and REI have been slashing prices on shoes in order to attract back to school shoppers.
-You will also find great shoe deals at manufacturer stores, specifically Reebok and the Nike Store as of late.
+Retailers like Kohls, Nordstrom and REI have been slashing prices on shoes in order to attract back to school shoppers, as well as clear out summer apparel lines (which included shoes).
+You will also find great shoe deals at places like 6pm, eBay and Finish Line.